Open Hybrid Cloud

 Start the virtual machine.

-Open the configuration menu, and select Configure Database.
+Open the appliance console, and select Configure Database.
 Create a key, select an internal database, and set the disk for the database to use.

 Red Hat Insights

 Optimize your Red Hat CloudForms deployment with new intelligence.

 Gain the insight you need to boos efficiency, improve performance, and increase security across your datacenter.